Can Stress Cause Type 2 Diabetes?

 After a few months of this routine, I went for a routine check-up, and my doctor flagged my elevated blood sugar levels.
 That is when I started to question, can stress increase sugar level?
 The answer was right in front of me.

-When I began to manage my stress more effectively—through mindfulness, exercise, and prioritizing better food choices—I noticed a marked improvement in my blood sugar readings.
+When I began to manage my stress more effectively—through mindfulness, diabetes support groups, exercise, and prioritizing better food choices—I noticed a marked improvement in my blood sugar readings.

 This experience reinforced the idea that stress and blood sugar are deeply intertwined, and managing stress is crucial for maintaining healthy glucose levels.